 Many people find they can manage some of the mental symptoms of anxiety, like their worries and stress.
 But where they really struggle is with the physical symptoms, because even when they're not feeling too anxious the physical symptoms can make it harder for them to live their lives.

-That's one of the main issues with drowsiness.
-Drowsiness is a common symptom of anxiety, and unfortunately it's the type of symptom that just doesn't seem to go away very easily - at least not while you're still suffering.
+Drowsiness is a common symptom of anxiety, and unfortunately it's the type of symptom that just doesn't seem to go away very easily - at least not while you're still suffering from anxiety.

 Degrees of Drowsiness and Anxiety

 Some people experience drowsiness while they're feeling anxious.
 Others feel wide awake while they're anxious, but feel drowsy after extreme anxiety or an anxiety attack.

 Some of the causes of drowsiness and fatigue from anxiety are well known.
 Others are actually still being studied even today.
 Below, we'll look at some of the most common reasons to explain why you may find yourself feeling drowsy from anxiety:

 - Sleepiness Anxiety and stress can make it very hard to get a good and restful night's sleep.
 Some people have trouble falling asleep, while others wake up during the night or fail to reach the deeper stages of sleep.
 This may cause sleepiness and sleep debt during the day, and of course that sleeplessness is expressed as drowsiness.
 Furthermore, missing out on sleep can further exacerbate your anxiety symptoms, making it harder for you to cope throughout the day.